kyvernfoundation/kyvern/courses/vpn.md

 - Free, and paying offers if you want to go further.
 - Privacy by default, it doesn't sell our data, and that's cool.
 - Located in Switzerland
-- Open source and autited
+- Open source and audited
 - Available on Linux, Windows, macOS, iPhone, iPad, Android, F-Droid, Firefox, Chrome, AndroidTV, Chromebook, Chromecast, Firestick, FireTV.